Frequently Asked Questions

 If I find that I don't like the hospital may I remove myself from other relief work dates?

 The answer is complicated and beyond the scope of these faqs.
-With that said and in most circumstances, No, or at least not immediately.
-Let us try and unwind you from your upcoming work dates.
-We will post a back-up job and try to find someone qualified to replace you.
-Once we find another doctor and you have not resolved your diferences with the hospital then we will let them know that someone else is willing to work as a replacement.
+In most circumstances, No, or at least not immediately.
+Give VetRelief.com staff a chance to unwind you from your upcoming work dates by letting us know well ahead of your next work dates.
+We will try to find someone qualified to replace you.
+Once we find another doctor and if you have not resolved your diferences with the hospital then we will let them know that someone else is willing to work as a replacement.
 If you simply remove yourself from confirmed dates you may be liable for breach of contract if your employment relationship was not 'at will'.

 If my bid has been accepted can the hospital cancel me after the first work day?

 The answer is complicated and beyond the scope of these faqs.
 Cancelations are handled on a case by case basis.
 Try not to take it personal and work together if their issues are reconcilable.
 However that may not always be possible.
-Contact us.
+Please contact us.

 Can I withdrawn my bid for relief work before the hospital replies?

-Yes, and you may bid on other jobs.
-When one of your bids is accepted though, any conflicting bid dates will be automatically withdrawn.
+Yes, and you may even bid on other jobs.
+When one of your bids is accepted though, any conflicting bid dates will be withdrawn.
+If you are in talks with multiple hospitals who want you to work on the same date, the decision will be up to you.
+We are here to support and negotiate on your behalf.

 How much should a relief veterinarian charge?
 How do I determine what to charge a hospital for relief work?

 To derive a reasonable introductory fee consider your interpersonal skills, your income generation abilities, medical and surgical experience, and your professional demeanor.
 Hospitals located in metropolitan areas pay more than those in rural zones but usually expect a doctor to generate more income.
 You should also consider whether the relief work is during peak relief season such as holidays, summer, or during a major veterinary conference.
-We have not seen a major fluctuation in fees since Covid-19 pandemic
+Please get in touch with mitch@vetrelief.com for some further insights into your specific area and area of experise.

 I bid for relief work but have not received a reply.
 How do you know if the job has already been covered?
 Who informs me if my bid is not accepted?

-VetRelief.com will follow-up and notify you of our progress and the outcome of your bid.
+VetRelief.com will follow-up with the hospital every 48 hours and notify you of our progress and the outcome of your bid.
 In the meantime you are eiligible to bid on other jobs.
-You are not required to wait for a reply based solely upon creating a bid!
+You are not required to wait for a reply based solely upon creating a bid.
 Please let us know if this is not clear or you have additional questions related to this topic

 Once a bid has been accepted can the hospital change the schedule?

 Yes, and so can you.
 However when the schedule is changed, negotiations are re-opened.
-Meaning to say you are no longer bound to the original agreement and schedule.
+You are no longer bound to the original agreement and schedule.
 When you and the hospital accept the newer changes then a newer agreement is in effect.

-Here's our recommendation for a 'traveling vet': Well-ahead of your travel plans bid on jobs.
-When you bid on jobs you might want to alert the hospital (use the comment section of the bid) that your bid is conditioned upon you successfully scheduling a critical number of work dates.
-Once you've scheduled enough shifts, then traveling becomes profitable.
+Our recommendations for traveling vets: Start placing bids well ahead of time.
+Introduce yourself in the bid comments, let the hospital know that you'll be traveling or commuting and how it reflects on your fee or bid conditions.
+Alert the hospital that your bid is conditioned upon you successfully scheduling a critical number of work dates.
 Finally new jobs are constantly being posted to the web site.
 You may still bid on newer jobs that compliment your confirmed itinerary of scheduled work and travel dates.

 What can VetRelief offer me?